 Luckily, converters are affordable, but you'll need a different one depending on which European countries you're visiting.

 Your best bet is to get an all-in-one adapter that works all around the world, however, you can also purchase one singular adapter if you only plan on visiting one country or city.
 For example, most of Europe uses C or E/F type plugs, however in the UK and Ireland, you will only find type G sockets.
 In Italy, you might see a type L outlet, and in Switzerland, you might find a type J plug.
 Make sure to double check all the plug types before you leave.

-Before you say, "Cool.
-I'm off and running!"
-I need to warn you of something: what's coming out of that socket is a whopping 220 volts at 50 cycles, twice the voltage of American power systems.
+Keep in mind that most sockets in Europe have high levels of power (typically 220 volts at 50 cycles), twice the voltage of American power systems.
 It may be way too much for your appliance.
-Remember: an adapter plug doesn't convert the voltage, it just converts the hardware plug (see the definitions below).
+Remember: an adapter plug doesn't convert the voltage.

 |Definitions For Electrical Conversion Devices|

 |Plug Adapter - an interface that attaches between the American two-pronged plug and a specific European socket.
 The result is that the American appliance will be connected to European 220v 50 cycle electrical power.|

 Power Converter (or transformer) - converts the European 220v to 110 volts so that American appliances will operate on European Current.
 Watch that the power rating (in watts) exceeds the rating of all appliances you expect to plug in at one time.

 Voltage is the most important thing to look at; if you try to plug in a high-volt item into a standard line, it could electrocute you, cause a power outage, or fry your adapter.
 Hair dryers are usually the biggest problem.
 They take massive amounts of power.
 If you can't do without, you might consider buying one in Europe to make sure its power requirements match those of the countries in which the device is used.